alanmcgore/carbonintensity/README.md

 In addition it calculates when is the next 24 hours lowest level comparing values of the CO2 forecast levels.

+This version also adds in a regional low carbon generation percentage, which is calculated as nuclear + wind + solar + biomass + hydro as well as the work by @jfparis to implement optimal windows/forecasts.

 ## Example

 Retrieve regional and national information based on postcode `SW1` for the next 24 hours starting now: